 Her educational background in journalism began at Chatham University in Pittsburgh, Pennsylvania where she received a degree in Mass Communications/Administration and Management.
 After a short stint in radio at KQV in Pittsburgh, she obtained a master’s degree in journalism from Northwestern University.

 Her professional affiliations include the Atlanta Press Club, the Atlanta Association of Black Journalists, the Atlanta Association of Media Women and the Southeastern Chapter of the National Academy of Television Arts and Sciences (NATAS SE).
 She currently serves on the Board of Directors for the Black Women Film Network, the Student Production Awards committee for NATAS SE, and the Marketing Committee for the Girl Scouts of Greater Atlanta.
 Her previous board or advisory positions include the following non-profits: Sheltering Arms Child Care Early Learning and Family Centers; West End Boys and Girls Clubs; Old National Christian Academy; Save the Children; Georgia Association of Family Daycare Providers; the Statewide Belt Task Force; and, the Georgia School-Age Care Association.

 Donna's spent 10 years as a Girl Scout Leader and has led troops of girls ranging in age from kindergarten through 12th grade.

 Her community service affiliations include the Magnolia Chapter of Links, Inc.; the Atlanta Chapter of Jack and Jill of America; and, the Nu Lambda Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated.

-Donna and her husband, Army Major (Ret) Bennet W. Reid, Jr., live in the City of South Fulton and are the parents of three daughters.
+Donna and her husband, Army Maj.
+(Ret) Bennet W. Reid, Jr., live in the city of South Fulton and are the parents of three daughters.